Cottagecore Aesthetic: Subculture On A Student Budget

 1. My Neighbour Totoro

 This 1988 anime by Studio Ghibli isn’t one to gloss over for a cottagecore aesthetic.
-My Neighbour Totoro is about a school girl called, Satsuke and her younger sister, Mei, who live in an old country house with their father and wait for their mother to recover from a terrible illness.
+My Neighbour Totoro is about a school girl called Satsuke and her younger sister, Mei, who live in an old country house with their father and wait for their mother to recover from a terrible illness.
 In the house, they discover playful spirits and a cute yet massive creature called Totoro.
 The country vibes are everything in this film, and it’s an easy watch too.

 2. Pride & Prejudice

 Pride and Prejudice follows the turbulent relationship between Elizabeth Bennet, the daughter of a country gentleman, and Fitzwilliam Darcy, a rich aristocratic landowner.
 They must overcome the titular sins of ‘pride and prejudice’ in order to fall in love and successfully marry.
-Its setting is in rural England at the turn of the 19th century, giving it some serious cottagecore vibes and something to take inspiration from.
+It’s setting is in rural England at the turn of the 19th century, giving it some serious cottagecore vibes and something to take inspiration from.

 3. Matilda

 This classic film you probably watched as a child has some serious cottagecore vibes you might have missed.
-It follows a young girl called Matilda, who’s poorly mistreaded by her family and instead escapes in books and loves school.
+It follows a young girl called Matilda, who’s poorly treated by her family and instead escapes in books and loves school.
 She discovers she has mysterious powers, and longs to live with her teacher Miss Honey, in what is clearly a cottagecore-inspired home.

 Cottagecore books